rizman/subusch/README.md

 subusch is a simple python program used from the command line which allows you to download subtitle files for your favorite TV Shows and Movies from different subtitle providers.

 This is a very early version.
+Use at your own risk.

 ## Dependencies
 subusch requires at least python 3.4.
 You can download python from https://www.python.org/ for all major platforms (Windows, OSX, *nix and others)